-Commuter Life Association - C.L.A. meets throughout the semester to discuss and plan a variety of events that are of particular interest to commuting students.
-All commuters are encouraged to become involved in the Association's activities.
-If interested, please contact the Office of Campus Activities at (570) 208-5966, or stop by the office.
+Commuter Council - Commuter Council meets throughout the semester to discuss and plan a variety of events that are of particular interest to commuting students.
+All commuters are encouraged to become involved in the association's activities.
+If interested, please contact the Commuter Life Office at (570) 208-5966 or stop by the office.